-Students enrolled in secretary certificate programs or associate's degree programs learn the importance of effective communication and strong word processing skills.
-They develop skills in maintaining company records and managing office calendars.
-Students learn to take dictation and transcribe documents.
-Most secretary certificate programs also stress confidentiality and ethical behavior.
-Secretarial program students should have a high school diploma or a general education diploma (GED).
+General secretary certificate programs develop skills in maintaining company records, managing office calendars, taking dictation and transcribing documents.
+Most programs also stress confidentiality and ethical behavior.
+Students should have a high school diploma or GED.
+Common classes include:

 - Business law for secretaries